About me

 My research examines how technology and politics shape public information environments and the interpretation of scientific information.
 My work has investigated the structural features of social media platforms that enable COVID-19 conspiracy beliefs, how the perceived prevalence of misinformation affects psychological well-being, and how political elites influence immigration attitudes.
 These studies have been published in international journals including New Media & Society, European Journal of Political Research, and Information, Communication & Society.

-My academic background is genuinely interdisciplinary.
-I completed a bachelor's degree in Sociology and Media Communication at Hanyang University in South Korea, followed by a master's degree in Sociology at the University of Mannheim.
+I have an interdisciplinary academic background.
+After I completed a bachelor's degree in Sociology and Media Communication at Hanyang University in South Korea, I joined the master's program in Sociology at the University of Mannheim.
 During my master's, I worked as a student assistant in the Survey Design and Methodology team at GESIS, collaborating closely with psychologists.
-My doctoral research further developed the theory of the politicization of European integration.
-Together, these experiences have shaped me into a researcher working at the intersection of political science, communication science, and sociology.
+For my doctoral research, I aimed to elaborate the theories of politicization of European integration, focusing on how the media, political elites, and the public interact each other.
+Based on these experiences, I strive to conduct an interdisciplinary research, bridging diverse fields.

 For a more detailed explanation, please visit my homepage: https://sojin3.github.io/website/